cewarkentin/School_District_Analysis/README.md

 ![Deliverable_2_-_math_scores_by_grade](https://github.com/cewarkentin/School_District_Analysis/blob/main/Images/Deliverable%202%20-%20math%20scores%20by%20grade.png)

+The 9th grade scores for Thomas High School are marked NaN because of potentially fraudulent scores-- these scores were disgarded.

 #### (3) The average reading score received by students in each grade level at each school

 ![Deliverable_2_-_reading_scores_by_grade](https://github.com/cewarkentin/School_District_Analysis/blob/main/Images/Deliverable%202%20-%20reading%20scores%20by%20grade.png)

+The 9th grade scores for Thomas High School are marked NaN because of potentially fraudulent scores-- these scores were disgarded.

 #### (4) School performance based on the budget per student